NREL/EULP.github.io/getting_started/installation.md

 $ pip install -e .[dev]
 ```

 The previous command will install all the dependency packages that are called out in the `setup.py` file.
 Some of these packages are required for running things like tests and coverage, while others are required to run classes and methods found in the source code files.

+Some End Use Load Profile packages require [additional installation](additional_installation.md) steps to be performed.